Configuring TLS

 [TLSv1.3,TLSv1.2] (default)

-CLI: --https-trust-store-file
+CLI: --https-management-key-store-file

-Env: KC_HTTPS_TRUST_STORE_FILE
+Env: KC_HTTPS_MANAGEMENT_KEY_STORE_FILE

-The password of the trust store file.
+The password of the key store file for the management server.

-CLI: --https-trust-store-type
+CLI: --https-management-key-store-password

-Env: KC_HTTPS_TRUST_STORE_TYPE
+Env: KC_HTTPS_MANAGEMENT_KEY_STORE_PASSWORD

 On this page